skm9988/delta-demo/README.md

 # delta-demo
-This repo is made for learning purpose
+This repo is made for learning purpose.